-ARTICLE VI MEMBERSHIP FEES
+ARTICLE VII MEMBERSHIP FEES

 Annual membership fees will be set by the AJCA Board of Directors.
 Fees shall be mailed to the Arkansas Jr. Cattlemen’s Association adult treasurer.
 Yearly fees must be paid before members may receive sanctioned show points.
-Fees should be paid by at the beginning of each calendar year or additional fees may apply.
+Fees should be paid by the beginning of each calendar year or additional fees may apply.

-ARTICLE VII ANNUAL MEETING
+ARTICLE VIII ANNUAL MEETING